 Sharing patient information raises concerns about privacy and security.
 Patients may worry that unauthorized individuals will have access to sensitive health information or that it could be stolen or misused.
-To address these concerns, healthcare providers must protect patient data by encrypting electronic records, implementing access controls, and establishing policies for sharing information only when necessary.
+To address these concerns, healthcare providers must adhere to the HIPAA Security, Breach, and Notification Rules to protect patient data by encrypting electronic records, implementing access controls, and establishing policies for sharing information only when necessary.

 2. Legal and Regulatory Challenges

 Sharing patient information can also raise legal and regulatory challenges, particularly in cases spanning different healthcare organizations or state or national borders.
 Healthcare providers must comply with laws and regulations governing the collection, use, and disclosure of patient information in the United States, including HIPAA.